Table of Contents

 Select the right analytics tools

-Implement data-driven strategies and operations
+Launch data-driven strategies and operations

 Train the team

-With the introduction of new processes, you will also need to provide corresponding training to your team.
-This includes training in data analytics and new tools as well as the comprehensive training in big data as a whole.
-One more important thing to remember is to encourage and promote data-driven decision making.
+One more thing you need to do is to encourage and promote data-driven decision-making.
 Before the implementation of big data, many processes in your business were most likely based on guesswork and intuition, which naturally led to poor outcomes.
-Hence, it is important to change the way of thinking in your organization and gradually lead employees to rely on the data in the first place.
+Hence, it is vital to change your organization’s way of thinking and gradually lead employees to rely on data first.

 Ensure security and compliance